akutz/go-generics-the-hard-way/04-getting-going/04-structural-constraints.md

 # Structural constraints

-So far all constraints have referred to primitive types or interfaces expressing a composite set of primitive types or aliases for those types.
+So far all constraints have referred to primitive types or interfaces expressing a composite set of defined types or type definitions with the same underlying type of defined types.
 However, generics in Go also supports structural constraints.
 Imagine the following use case:

 * we need a function that accepts _any_ struct that has fields for:
   * ID